The Riverhead is an easy 25 minute drive from downtown Auckland, but feels a world away when you’re here.

 PLEASE NOTE YOUR VENUE OPTIONS:

-The Landing Restaurant, a la carte serviced restaurant with indoor & outdoor dining (decks open seasonally, weather permitting)
+The Landing Restaurant, a la carte restaurant with indoor & outdoor dining (decks open seasonally, weather permitting)

-The Portage Bar, high leaners, pool tables, bar food with outside seating in the beer garden facing the road.
+The Portage Bar, with high leaners & stools, pool tables, bar food with outside seating in the beer garden facing the road.
 Perfect for large groups wanting to mix and mingle.

-The Boat House only open to the public on Sunday afternoons with free live music.
+The Boat House only open to the public on Sunday afternoons during the summer months with free live music (Closed July-October).

 The Boat House is also available for exclusive hire for large groups on all other days of the week.